lemunozm/runtypes/README.md

 * Memory lightweight (runtypes instances data that use the same memory as types builts by the compile!)
 * Fast (small runtime cost accessing to data members)
 * C++11 API
-* Header only (avoid compilation issues and thirdparty management)
+* Header only (give fast, and avoid compilation issues and thirdparty management)
 * No external dependencies
 * Easy to use and learn (Few classes, easy concepts, utilities and examples)